Skip to main content

 Use Prometheus to monitor the number of blocks your Besu node is behind the chain head, and to alert you that your node is not keeping up with the chain head.

-This recording shows examples of monitoring Hyperledger Besu.
+This recording shows examples of monitoring Besu.

 Install Prometheus